vvscode/docs/docs/whatsapp/whatsapp-http-rest.md

 ---
 title: REST API
-excerpt: WhatsApp for Business messaging
+excerpt: WhatsApp REST API.
+This documentation outlines how to use the WhatsApp REST API for communication between businesses and customers.
 next:
   pages:
     - whatsapp-opt-in-and-outs